milancodess/metadownloader/README.md

 ---

-Get started with `igDl` in your JavaScript projects and enhance your video downloading experience on the web!
+Get started with `insta-down` in your JavaScript projects and enhance your video downloading experience on the web!